felixschlechte2/RL_project_fast_and_FOURIERous/archive/README.md

+# archive

+Here you can find older versions of our coce.
 We also provide our early attempts on DQN and DDPG and SAC.

-Write on what the attempts are based on? (since we got the first SAC -that didnt work - also from GitHub)